LightningCreations/lc-coreutils/README.md

 * nohup
 * pwd
 * md5sum, sha1sum, sha224sum, sha256sum, sha384sum, sha512sum [1]
+* dirname
+* basenqme

 The following additional coreutils are implemented and tested, but are not provided in GNU coreutils:
 * hashfile: A generic driver for the md5sum, sha1sum, etc.

+Additionally, all coreutils install with appropriate man pages, if the help2man program is available in the host, and they are not disabled.

 [1]: All of these programs are built as aliases of `hashfile`.

 ## Building with cmake